-- The Phantom, in the 1996 film version, has Diana Palmer.
-She's kidnapped twice in the course of the story, but she is anything but weak and frightened.
+- The Phantom: Diana Palmer is kidnapped twice in the course of the story, but she is anything but weak and frightened.
 Instead, she's a wealthy treasure hunter with a taste for adventure in the Indiana Jones mold.
 When she's kidnapped for the first time, for instance, she is not scared but very angry: assuming she's being held for ransom, she declares that "you'll not get a red cent" from her family.

 - Elizabeth Swann is like this in Pirates of the Caribbean: The Curse of the Black Pearl; sassing Barbossa despite being his captive.

 - Star Wars,

-- A New Hope: Princess Leia did what she could to keep the secret of the rebel hideout; standing up to Darth Vader and resisting a mind probe.
+- A New Hope: Princess Leia did what she could to keep the secret of the rebel base; standing up to Darth Vader and resisting a mind probe.
 Too bad Alderaan was blown up despite her efforts.